williamalonso/williamalonso/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" min-width="400px" max-width="400px" width="400px" align="right" alt="Computador iuriCode">

 <p align="left">
-   I am a Front-End developer currently working with Vanilla JS for a company that provides cloud computing services.
-I love technology and I love creating code.
+   I am a Front-End developer and I love technology and to create code.
 I always seek to acquire new skills and I also like to pass my knowledge forward by helping people.
 Here in this space, I intend to bring cool ideas of personal projects. :smile:
 </p>

 <br>